massalabs/massa-docs/web3-dev/smart-contracts/address-stack.rst

 =====================

   * ExecuteSC
-      When an account A send an ExecuteSC operation, the stack at the beginning of that execution is:
+      When an account A sends an ExecuteSC operation, the stack at the beginning of that execution is:
       `bottom [ A ] top`.